Creating Post-OKD Playbooks¶

 in your deployment configuration.
 It’s best practice, when using Roles, to

-define your Role variables in your Role’s defaults/main.yaml
+define your Role variables in your Role’s defaults/main.yaml file.

 This way users can quickly see any variables that are available by inspecting